 Everything begins with warming up, which is essential in order to avoid hurting yourself during your work out (please keep this in mind!) when you are truly moving every part of your body...
 All members, muscles, and joints of the human body are solicited when it comes to boxing.

-Through various positions, you will gain flexibility, ease, and develop your body in a harmonious way, while learning the fundamental moves of boxing.
+Through various positions, when you learn to box you will gain flexibility, ease, and develop your body in a harmonious way, while learning the fundamental moves of boxing.

 On average, a session will end with a muscle-building session for the abdominal and gluteal areas of the body, which will come before the stretching, which ensures your muscles get the recovery needed after your intense work-out.